American Society of Nephrology

 Founded in 1966, the American Society of Nephrology (ASN) is the world's largest professional society devoted to the study of kidney disease.
 Composed of over 20,000 physicians and scientists, ASN promotes expert patient care, advances medical research, and educates the renal community.
 ASN also informs policymakers about issues of importance to kidney doctors and their patients.

 Research and publications

 Each year, the ASN and the ASN Foundation for Kidney Research provide nearly 400 research and travel grants.
 ASN annual meetings are attended by approximately 13,000 participants, and regional meetings are held throughout the year.
-The society publishes the Journal of the American Society of Nephrology (JASN), the Clinical Journal of the American Society of Nephrology (CJASN), the Nephrology Self-Assessment Program (NephSAP), ASN Kidney News and Kidney News Online, In The Loop, and more recently the Kidney Self Assessment Program (KSAP).
+The society publishes the Journal of the American Society of Nephrology (JASN), the Clinical Journal of the American Society of Nephrology (CJASN), the Nephrology Self-Assessment Program (NephSAP), Kidney News and Kidney News Online, In The Loop, and more recently the Kidney Self Assessment Program (KSAP).